f5devcentral/f5-agility-labs-nginx/docs/class12/intro.rst

 of many manual processes to keep applications available and push updates.

 What Kubernetes is **NOT**:
- - Not a Hypervisor or Operating System
+ - Hypervisor or Operating System
- - Not a replacment for container runtimes (i.e. Docker)
+ - Replacment for container runtimes (i.e. Docker)
  - Just for Microservices
- - Not a standalone solution
+ - Standalone solution

-What Kubernetes IS:
+What Kubernetes **IS**:
  - Orchestation Platform (ensuring workloads are available/scalable)
- -
+ - Ideal for microservices
+ - Enables *cloud native* application design

 The evolution off applications from